git-who/git-who.github.io/Git+Who+Branching+Model.md

 # THE BRANCHES:

-# The Main branches or Trunk branches or Permanent branches
+# The Perpetual or Permanent branches

 Those branches are always present and must not be deleted.
 Nobody should ever commit directly to those branches.
 Those branches should be always